cauldronio/cauldron-deployment/README.md

     - Create a **GitHub Oauth App** and get the keys.
 For creating a new Application [follow this link](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
 Some information for the application:
         - **Application name**: A name for the application, for example `Bitergia Cauldron`
         - **Homepage URL**: This should be the full URL to your application homepage.
-If you will run it in your local computer, you can type `https://localhost:8000/`.
+If you will run it in your local computer, you can type `https://localhost:9000/`.
 (You can change it later)
         - **Application description**: Not required
         - **Authorization callback URL**: This is important.
 It should be the Homepage URL and `/github-login`.
-For example, for your local computer: `https://localhost:8000/github-login`.
+For example, for your local computer: `https://localhost:9000/github-login`.
 (You can change it later)

         After the registration, you can obtain the `Client ID` and `Client Secret`.

     - Create a **Gitlab Oauth App** and get the keys.
 For creating a new Application [follow this link](https://docs.gitlab.com/ee/integration/oauth_provider.html#adding-an-application-through-the-profile).
 Some information for the application:
         - **Name**: A name for the application, for example `Bitergia Cauldron`
         - **Redirect URI**: This is important.
 It should be the Homepage URL and `/gitlab-login`.
-For example, for your local computer: `https://localhost:8000/gitlab-login`.
+For example, for your local computer: `https://localhost:9000/gitlab-login`.
 (You can change it later)
         - **Scopes**: Select only `api`

         After the registration, you can obtain the `Application ID` and `Secret`.

     - Rename the file `template` inside playbooks/group_vars  as `local` and open it with a text editor:
-        ```
+        ``` bash
-        cd playbooks
+        $ cd playbooks
-        cp group_vars/template group_vars/local
+        $ cp group_vars/template group_vars/local
-        <prefered_editor> group_vars/local
+        $ <prefered_editor> group_vars/local
         ```
         - You will need to fill:
           - Your GitHub Oauth keys (`gh_client_id` and `gh_client_secret`).